-For the first time, the ABA is offering an opportunity to sponsor NAAC at the regional or national competitions.
-Please help us spread the word to law firms and individuals that may be interested in supporting this practice-like experience for law students.
+The ABA is offering an opportunity to sponsor NAAC at the regional or national competitions to help support this practice-like experience for law students.
 For details, please see our Sponsorship Invitation.

 NAAC is one of the most prestigious moot court competitions in the country.
 Competition judges will interact with the finest advocates from law schools across the country.